lrush85/lrush85.github.io/README.md

-# Lance's Portfolio Site
+# Professional Portfolio
-This is the description for Lance's Portfolio Site.
+This is my portfolio site, take a look at it.

+Any feedback is appreciated.